tecladocode/web-dev-bootcamp/curriculum/section04/lectures/02_opening_html/README.md

         <!-- A paragraph -->
         <p>Welcome to your first HTML file!</p>
         <p>
           While we work with HTML documents, designing the pages and their structure, we often don't want to worry about the text contents of the page.
 We can write those after we write the code for the page.
         </p>
     </body>
 </html>
 ```

-I've added three new elements inside the body: an `<h1>`, which is the most important title in the page, and two `<p>` tags, which are for paragraphs.
+I've added three new elements inside the body: an `<h1>`, which is the most important title in the page, and two `<p>` elements, which are for paragraphs.
 We'll discuss both of these in more detail later on!

-If we open the page now though, you can see that the title looks larger and bolder, and the paragraphs look smaller and they're slightly separated from each other.
+If we open the page now though, you can see that the title looks large and bold.
+The paragraphs, on the other hand, look smaller, and they're slightly separated from each other.
 That's because my browser applies some default styles to `<h1>` and `<p>` elements.
 We can change those, and we will do in a moment!

 Let's add a bit more code to the HTML file first: